Frequently asked questions

 An independent review of Western Australia’s plumbing legislation conducted in 2013/14 recommended a number of improvements to the way plumbers are licensed and how plumbing standards are enforced.
 One of these improvements was to give the Plumbers Licensing Board improved powers and in particular the capacity to reassess applicants fitness for a licence at each renewal.
 The term “fitness” elates to a person’s character.

-The Plumbers Licensing Board (PLB) requested this power to require applicants for renewal to provide a National Police Certificate (NPC) as one way of demonstrating the applicant’s fitness to hold a licence.
+The Plumbers Licensing Board (PLB) requested this power to require applicants for renewal to provide a national police check (NPC) as one way of demonstrating the applicant’s fitness to hold a licence.

 Some questions you may have about the new requirements to provide a NPC are answered below.

 This provision applies to all plumbers; contractors, tradespersons, provisional and restricted plumbers.

 The PLB will require plumbers to provide a current NPC at every second renewal, which is once every six years.

 When the PLB sends you your licence renewal by mail or email, it will tell you if you need to submit a NPC.
 The letter or email will also describe how to get a NPC, the approximate cost and timeframes, and the consequences of not providing a NPC.

 Please keep an eye on your letter box and email for your renewal notice.

 Yes, you are responsible for the cost of maintaining your plumbers licence including obtaining a NPC.

 Consideration of criminal convictions is a key part in assessing if a plumber is fit and proper to hold a licence.
 It is an important community protection measure and is a requirement of most registration or licensing regimes in Western Australia and other jurisdictions.